parrt/msds501/projects/wordsim.md

 <img src="https://nlp.stanford.edu/projects/glove/images/man_woman.jpg" width=400>

-A good place to start this project is the main program as it identifies the key sequence of operations.
+A good place to start this project is look at the provided main program as it identifies the key sequence of operations.

 ### Main program